rstecca/ColorBands/README.md

 ![Screenshot_02.PNG](https://github.com/rstecca/ColorBands/blob/master/Images/Screenshot_02.png)

+Newly created ColorBands will be placed in Assets folder's root.

 2) **Change its name and its red, green, blue and alpha curves to obtain the desired effect**.
 You can hit *Set as filename* to quickly set the name from the new color band's filename.
+Note that curves' values should remain between 0 and 1 in both dimensions *time* and *value*.

 ![Screenshot_03.PNG](https://github.com/rstecca/ColorBands/blob/master/Images/Screenshot_03.png)